 What – What are you offering?
 For example, what is your product or service, what are the features and benefits of it?
 If well written, this section will turn website visitors into curious customers.

 Whether you decide to go with the Golden Circle concept or not, make sure you emphasize what makes your brand unique.
 Showing your unique selling points will make your about page one of your most effective marketing assets.
 Clear value proposition will make your about us or about me page one of the most important pages on your website.

 Here’s an example from Magic Spoon of a short and sweet about page.
-It shows you that with an outstanding product, well written copy, and a help from a skillful graphic designer you can gain instant credibility.
+It shows you that with an outstanding product, well-written copy, and help from a skillful graphic designer, you can gain instant credibility.

 Work with your team and customers to find areas where you stand out from competitors.